epischel/advent-of-code/2025/java/learnings.md

 working with arrays and indices were common.
 Nowadays we often work with streams and don't use indices at all.
 Back to working with arrays I took care to not get a "off-by-one" error.

+## Day 4

+### ints instead of booleans

+in `hasPaperRoll` I return an int (actual 1 or 0) instead of boolean because this can directly used in summing the accessible paper rolls